Jewish-American working class: Popular culture

 A 2023 study conducted by TEN (formerly known as the National Affinity Group on Jewish Poverty) found that poor and working-class Jews are underrepresented in American film and television.
 TEN's executive Rachel Sumekh said that Jews are often portrayed as rich in American popular culture, which feeds into antisemitic stereotypes, saying that "People are still very surprised to hear that 20 percent of the Jewish community is experiencing poverty."

 Roseanne Barr, born into a white working-class Jewish family in Salt Lake City, played a "nominally half-Jewish, working-class wife and mother" in the popular sitcom series Roseanne.
-Although some commentators have mistakenly claimed that Jewishness is not mentioned on the Roseanne show, the "half-Jewish" character Roseanne Conner is depicting as having a Jewish father.
+Although some commentators have mistakenly claimed that Jewishness is not mentioned on the Roseanne show, the "half-Jewish" character Roseanne Conner is depicted as having a Jewish father.
 The Jewishness of Roseanne Barr and her character Roseanne Connor has sometimes been overlooked, a fact that some commentators have claimed is because of public perceptions that Jewishness is at odds with being part of the white working class, in part because of antisemitic stereotypes that depict Jews as wealthy as well as Jewish self-representations of Jews as being middle class.
 Barr has referred to Roseanne Conner as a "Jewish mother".

 In The Nanny, Fran Drescher played Fran Fine, a working-class Jewish woman from Flushing, Queens, who is employed by a wealthy British-American family.

 Adam Sandler played a working-class Jewish character in the 2018 comedy film The Week Of.
+Several other movies starring Sandler feature working-class Jewish protagonists including Happy Gilmore (1996), Big Daddy (1999), and Eight Crazy Nights (2002), the latter of which has Sandler voice Davey Stone, a 33-year old Jewish alcoholic living in a trailer while his love interest Jennifer Friedman is a Jewish single mother working a minimum wage job at a Dunkin' Donuts kiosk inside a mall.